-Born Friedman Paul Erhardt in Germany in 1943, Chef Tell started his culinary training at the age of 14.
-He earned a master's degree from the University of Heidelburg in 1970, and moved to the United States a short time later.
+Born Friedman Paul Erhardt in Germany in 1943, Chef Tell started his culinary training at the age of 13 1/2.
+He had a very distinguished career as a chef in Europe before moving to the United States.
 In 1974, Chef Tell made his first television appearance.
 He then had his own segment on Evening Magazine and later his own show, In the Kitchen with Chef Tell, on public television.
 Chef Tell died on October 26, 2007.

 Chef Tell made his first appearance on television in 1974, on a local Philadelphia show called Dialing for Dollars.
 At the time, he was the chef at a hotel in the area.
 He went on to appear on the syndicated show Evening Magazine, where he delighted audiences with his cooking demonstrations.
 "He was the first of the great showman chefs," restaurant critic Elaine Tait told the Philadelphia Inquirer, her former place of employment. "[Tell was] a good, classically trained chef, who presented himself with a lot of personality.
 Up until his era, chefs stayed in the kitchen."

 With his dramatic mustache and his thick German accent, Chef Tell enjoyed great popularity.
 He became such a pop culture icon that he was even spoofed on Saturday Night Live and reportedly served as the inspiration for the Muppet character known as "The Swedish Chef."
-Over the years, he made appearances on the daytime talk show Regis and Kathie Lee, and hosted a cooking show on PBS, In the Kitchen with Chef Tell.
+Over the years, he made appearances on many daytime talk shows including Merv Griffin, Dinah Shore, John Davidson, LIVE! with Regis & Kathie Lee and LIVE! with Regis & Kelly, among others.
+He also hosted his own cooking show on PBS, In the Kitchen with Chef Tell.

 Chef Tell also operated a number of restaurants in Pennsylvania, which were sometimes frequented by famous personalities.
 Former president Richard Nixon was just one of his satisfied customers.
 Nixon even helped Chef Tell apply for American citizenship in the mid-1980s.